knappkevin/terminal-wallpaper/README.md

 # Terminal Wallpaper Plugin for Omarchy

-Run a terminal as part of your desktop wallpaper.
-Double-click the wallpaper to configure the wallpaper image and terminal output.
+Run a terminal wallpaper on top of your existing desktop wallpaper.
+Double-click the wallpaper to configure the terminal output.

 ## Features